The HMCAP Team

 Our volunteers bring a wealth of knowledge and experience to the HMCAP.
 New members are welcome to join our committee.
 Why not come along to one of our meetings to find out more about the group, we'd love to hear about your environmental passions and action ideas.
 All meeting dates are displayed on our HMCAP News and Events page.
 A warm welcome is guaranteed!

 I came to Maldon after growing up in Kenya.
 With plentiful access to big skies and abundant wildlife its no surprise that the environment has played a huge part in my life.
-All my working life has been connected to nature, the environment or youth and I am thrilled that my local community now has a group where like minded people can share and learn as well as make a positive difference.
+All my working life has been connected to nature, the environment or youth and community has continued to play a big part.
+As the group has grown and projects developed I particularly enjoy our Saturday morning work parties spent at The Wild Space, it's a special site that creates its own magic and more recently our Gaia - Climate Conversations sessions.
+To have dedicated time to learn and share about the wider impacts of Climate Change globally and locally has been really beneficial.

 A life-long birdwatcher, I moved to Maldon with my family over twenty years ago and quickly realised that appreciating the local wildlife was a perfect antidote to my day job in the car industry!
 I now work part time as a consultant for companies engaged in sustainable technologies.